India–Pakistan border: Gallery

 "Baba Chamliyal Mela" traditional celebration at the India–Pakistan border near Ramgarh, 45 km (28 mi) from Jammu, where both Indians and Pakistanis take part in the festivities.

-Evening Wagah–Attari border ceremony, as seen from the Pakistan`s side.
+Evening Wagah–Attari border ceremony, as seen from the Pakistan side.

 The floodlit border zone between Pakistan and India seen from outer space.

 Trucks on the former Indian National Highway 1, waiting to cross the border at Wagah–Attari.

 Pakistani Ranger standing guard at the Wagah border crossing.

 Female Indian Border Security Force personnel taking part in the ceremonial retreat at the India–Pakistan border crossing (Wagah–Attari), 2010.

 Map of the India–Pakistan border along the Rann of Kutch between Gujarat, India and Sindh, Pakistan.